If you're already using Instagram for personal reasons, why not use it for your business?

 3. Selecting your username and password

-If you do have a Facebook business page, then this process is even easier.
-At the top right corner of the page open the settings menu.
-This button is a gear in iOS or an ellipsis on Android phones.
+Tap "Settings" from the menu at the top right corner of your profile page.
+This button looks like a gear in iOS or an ellipsis on Android phones.

 From there, you’ll scroll down until you see the option to “Try Instagram Business Tools.”
 Select this, then click through the slideshow until you’re prompted to connect your Instagram to your Facebook business page.

-You’ll also add your contact information and website.
-This is the only place on Instagram that you can put a clickable URL (unless you’re a business account with more than 10,000 followers), so take advantage of the opportunity and link to your primary website.
 And, don't forget to set up your Instagram Nametag and display it in your business.
-This makes it easy for customers to find your new business account on Instagram.
+This makes it easy for customers to find your new business profile on Instagram.